 3. Does the thought of spending the holidays without your partner make you sad?
 If the answer is no, or you're indifferent, hold off and revisit the idea next year.

 How long did you wait before bringing your partner home for the holidays?
 Did you ever bring someone home, and then later regretted it?
 We'd love to hear from you!
-Let's chat in the comments below.
+Chat with a Nebraska matchmaker in the comments below.